 Required permitting and regulatory review would be initiated as necessary through consultation with applicable governing agencies.
-Surface water would be diverted through this Project by OID via existing water rights.
-Governing agencies that may be consulted for this Project include but are not limited to the State Water Resources Control Board (SWRCB), Stanislaus and/or Tuolumne Counties, USBR, and DWR.
+Surface water would be diverted forthrough this Project by OID throughvia existing water rights.
+Governing agencies that may be consulted for this Project include but are not limited to the State Water Resources Control Board (SWRCB), the County(ies) of Stanislaus and/or Tuolumne Counties, USBR, and DWR.

-If necessary, Project proponent will obtain any applicable permits from the Tuolumne and/or Stanislaus Counties.
+If necessary, Project proponent will obtain any applicable permits from the County(ies).Tuolumne and/or Stanislaus Counties.
 Recharge projects and construction or expansion of conveyance facilities may also require an environmental review process under CEQA.
 CEQA review has been completed for both the 10-Year Program and the Paulsell Expansion.

-For fields that are irrigated using groundwater, surface water deliveries during the irrigation season are expected to offset groundwater demand and provide in-lieu groundwater recharge benefits.
-Some additional recharge is anticipated to occur from canal and reservoir seepage in the expanded conveyance network.
-The sustainability indicators expected to benefit from this Project are groundwater levels, groundwater storage, land subsidence, and interconnected surface water.
-All benefits to sustainability indicators in the Subbasin will be evaluated through groundwater monitoring at nearby monitoring sites, identified in the GSP.
+For fields that are irrigated using groundwater, surface water deliveries during the irrigation season are expected to offset groundwater demand and provide in-lieu groundwater recharge benefits. -Some additional recharge is anticipated to occur from canal and reservoir seepage in the expanded conveyance network.
+The sustainability indicators expected to benefit from this Project are groundwater levels, groundwater in-storage, land subsidence, and interconnected surface water, and land subsidence (depending on where recharge occurs).
+All benefits to sustainability indicators in the Modesto Subbasin will be evaluated through groundwater monitoring at nearby monitoring sites, identified in the GSP.

-The Oakdale Irrigation District In-Lieu and Direct Recharge Project is expected to provide direct and in-lieu recharge for parcels in the NDE area.
-Several communities in the Subbasin, including the NDE area, are classified as DACs, SDACs, or EDAs (according to 2018 census data, evaluated by place, tract, and block group).
+The Oakdale Irrigation District in-lieuIn-Lieu and direct rechargeDirect Recharge Project is expected to provide direct orand in-lieu recharge for parcels in the NDE landowners area.
+The majority of Several communities in the Modesto Subbasin, including the NDE area, are classified as DACs, SDACs, or EDAs (according to 2018 census data, evaluated by place, tract, and block group).
 Depending on which specific parcels receive surface water deliveries, this Project may directly benefit specific DACs in this area.
-In addition, maintenance or improvement of groundwater levels will help to protect beneficial groundwater use by rural domestic wells from potential adverse impacts related to groundwater level decline.
-Benefits to groundwater conditions in the Subbasin are also expected to benefit all DACs, SDACs, and EDAs.
+In addition, maintenance or improvement of groundwater levels will help to protect beneficial groundwater use by rural domestic wells from potential adverse impacts related to chronic groundwater level decline.
+Benefits to groundwater conditions in the Modesto Subbasin are also expected to broadly benefit all DACs, SDACs, and EDAs.

-The expected yield of the Project was estimated through simulations using the C2VSimTM model.
-General information and assumptions used to simulate this Project are summarized in the following section.
-Additional information is provided in Section 8.5: Plan for Achieving Sustainability.
+The expected yield of the Oakdale Irrigation District in-lieu and direct recharge Project was estimated by simulating this Project inthrough simulations using the C2VSimTM model.
+General information and assumptions used to simulate this Project are summarized in the

+Implementationfollowing sectionbelow.
+Additional information is provided in Section 8.5: Plan for Achieving SustainabilityPlan for Achieving Sustainability.

-On average across all years, the Project is expected to provide approximately 14,400 AFY of recharge benefit to the Subbasin.
-These benefits would accrue in all hydrologic conditions except for Critically Dry WYs (approximately 72 percent of years historically).
-In non-Critically Dry WYs, approximately 20,000 AFY of groundwater recharge is expected to occur.
+On average across all years, the Oakdale Irrigation District in lieu and direct recharge-Project is expected to provide approximately 14,400 AFY of recharge benefit to the Modesto Subbasin.
+These benefits would accrue in all hydrologic conditions except for critically dry yearsCritically Dry WYs (approximately 72 percent of years historically).
+In those yearsnon-Critically Dry WYs, approximately 20,000 AFY of groundwater recharge is expected to occur.